Submitted by admin on Fri, 08/15/2008 - 11:30

 My landlord never removes the snow from our walkways and the driveway.
 The tenants have to do it themselves.
 Is this legal? -- Heather, Winchendon

-On the other hand, a landlord may be required to remove snow from walkways or driveways if she agreed to do so in the lease or tenancy agreement.
-Also, Massachusetts law allows cities and towns to adopt ordinances regarding the removal of snow from around apartment and other buildings.
+Finally, Massachusetts law allows cities and towns to adopt ordinances regarding the removal of snow from around apartment and other buildings.
+Such laws can place additional obligations on landlords.
 So you should check with your local town or city government.
 For more information or to post a question, visit our MA Landlord Law Discussion Forum.